Lexus LFA successor on the way?

 So read into that what you will.
 We’ll also note that the current gen RC coupe is scheduled to go out of production at the end of the 2025 model year.
 Could a hypothetical LFR replace the RC, and the LC, which could be nearing the end of its run, too?
 More info on the latter can be found here.

-But we may not have to wait much longer to learn more about what Toyota’s GT3 / next-gen LFA / LFR plans are.
+We could know what Toyota's plans are, and soon.
 The Japan Mobility Show, the odd-year motor show that matters most to Japanese OEMs is scheduled for late October.
 We won’t be surprised if Toyota has news to share then.

 2012 Lexus LFA Nurburgring Edition 002 1500x1061